 - 17. The Secretariat shall in conjunction with the Chairmanship establish a provisional Agenda for each meeting and shall communicate it to the competent authorities of the Contracting States at least fourteen days before the meeting. - 18.
 A final Agenda shall be adopted by the Committee at the beginning of each meeting.

 Voting procedures

-19. In accordance with Article 10 of the Convention, Committee decisions consists of (i) recommendations or proposals to the Contracting States regarding the amendment of the Convention or its Annexes and (ii) decisions on technical and other matters.
-The following rules apply:
+19. In accordance with Article 10 of the Convention, Committee decisions consist of (i) recommendations or proposals to the Contracting States regarding the amendment of